We found the corruption: Giuliani pals making shady donations to pro-Trump GOPers for Ukrainians

 The indictment filed by the US attorney in the Southern District of New York charges the pair—and two other men named David Correia and Andrey Kukushkin—with violating campaign finance law by hiding the source of contributions that Parnas and Fruman made to Republican campaigns.
 But the indictment also tells the story of what appears to be awfully damn close to outright political bribery.

 Starting in March 2018, the prosecutors allege, Parnas and Fruman “began attending political fundraising events in connection with federal elections and making substantial contributions to candidates…with the purpose of enhancing their influence in political circles and gaining access to politicians.”
 The pair, the indictment says, “sought to advance their personal financial interest and the political interests of at least one Ukrainian government official with whom they were working.”
-And the US attorney charges that they created a a shell corporation called Global Energy Producers through which they could make donations—and keep their names out of it.
+And the US attorney charges that they created a shell corporation called Global Energy Producers through which they could make donations—and keep their names out of it.

 Their first big donation was a $325,000 contribution in May 2018 to what the indictment calls “Committee-1,” which media reports have identified as the America First Action SuperPAC.
 This outfit is chaired by McMahon, and Spicer is listed on its website as the group’s “senior adviser and spokesman.”
 This GOP group is dedicated to raising big bucks to get Trump reelected, and in 2018 it raised and spent millions to support Republican congressional candidates.